advancedresearch/advancedresearch.github.io/blog/2018-06-11-why-you-should-take-the-control-problem-of-super-intelligence-seriously.md

 For super-intelligence, the consequence is that *limits to making predictions is not that much of an obstacle*.
-It will not be able to break secure encryption algorithms, but it is will be pretty good at common pattern in the world.
+It will not be able to break secure encryption algorithms, but it will be pretty good at common patterns in the world.

 ### Better at Predicting the Future Than Humans